samstansfield/Portfolio/Certificate/IT2030/ReadMe.md

 MVC stands for "Model-View-Controller".
 This is a pattern for server-side programming.
 Briefly, the Models are C# classes that allow one to model the data in a database.
 They contain all the necessary information for construction and accessing the database.
 Models are also used for other things like modelling form data from an html form.
 A View is a .cshtml file which is mostly html but allows for the insertion or modification of html elements using C# commands.
 The controllers tell the server how to process user requests and construct the html file to return in response to the request.

+I've included a zip file that has the entire directory tree for the solution.
+I've also included some screenshots.
+The table below gives an explanation for the screenshots.